East African Community: Somali integration

 As of July 2024, Somalia is active in an ongoing civil war.
 The main insurgent group is the Al-Qaeda-linked, Sunni Islamist military Al-Shabaab.
 Although based in Somalia, its reach extends all the way to Kampala, Uganda, where it killed 76 people in a 2010 Kampala bombings.
 As a result of the ongoing civil war, Somalia topped the annual Fragile States Index for six years from 2008 up to and including 2013.
 Troops from Kenya, Ethiopia, Uganda, Burundi and Djibouti have fought Al-Shabaab since 2007, first as the African Union Mission to Somalia then as African Union Transition Mission in Somalia (ATMIS).
 However, as of July 2024, 5,000 soldiers have left Somalia as ATMIS prepares to leave Somalia by December 2024.
 Recently, Al-Shabaab have allied with the Ugandan rebel group, the Allied Democratic Forces, trading arms and training for illegally-mined minerals from the Eastern DRC.
 Al-Shabaab has also created a sect of foreign fighters called the Muhajirin, including primarily Kenyan, Ethiopian and Tanzanian nationals, but also some Congoleses, Burundians, Rwandans and Ugandans.
 In 2024, Al-Shabaab recaptured much of the land captured by the retreating ATMIS.

 Most of Somalia operates independently from its federal government.
 Somaliland, an internationally unrecognized state within the borders of Somalia, released a statement following Somalia’s accession into the EAC stating that the “decision is a clear violation of Somaliland's sovereignty and territorial integrity,” and called for the EAC, the African Union, and the United Nations to recognize their statehood.
 In addition, Puntland has temporarily withdrawn until the constitutional amendments concentrating power under president Hassan Sheikh Mohamud are approved in a nationwide referendum.
 These conflicts have caused the federal government to control only around ten percent of its internationally-recognized territory as of May 2024.

+Since 2025 integration efforts were focused on its laws, institutions, and economic regulations to match regional standards, rather than reaching full integration.
+Somalia has been implementing EAC trade, customs and markets rules while looking to enter local markets, investments and infrastructure networks.
+The slow progress is accounted to limited administrative capacity, security issues and the need for customs and regularity reforms.